treeverse/lakeFS/docs/howto/deploy/azure.md

 By default, lakeFS operates on port 8000 and exposes a `/_health` endpoint that you can use for health checks.

 💡 The NGINX Ingress Controller by default limits the client body size to 1 MiB.
-Some clients use bigger chunks to upload objects - for example, multipart upload to lakeFS using the [S3-compatible Gateway]({{ site.baseurl }}/understand/architecture.md#s3-gateway) or a simple PUT request using the [OpenAPI Server]({{ site.baseurl }}/understand/architecture.md#openapi-server).
+Some clients use bigger chunks to upload objects - for example, multipart upload to lakeFS using the [S3-compatible Gateway][s3-gateway] or a simple PUT request using the [OpenAPI Server][openapi].
-Checkout Nginx [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size) for increasing the limit, or an example of Nginx configuration with [MinIO](https://docs.min.io/docs/setup-nginx-proxy-with-minio.html).
+Check out Nginx [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size) for increasing the limit, or an example of Nginx configuration with [MinIO](https://docs.min.io/docs/setup-nginx-proxy-with-minio.html).
 {: .note }

 </div>